 6. Problems with abstract thinking

-Sometimes in order to understand something - like how to use a phone, we have to be able to remember other rules first - such as what numbers mean.
+Sometimes to understand something - like how to use a phone, we have to be able to remember other rules first - such as what numbers mean.
 In reality, numbers are just little squiggles.
 It is only because we learn what they mean at a young age that we can decipher them as adults.

 7. Losing things